silverwind/droppy/README.md

 ###Path options
 - `db`: Location of the database file.
 - `filesDir`: The directory which serves as the server's root.
-- `incomingDir`: The directory for temporary files during uploads.
+- `tempDir`: The directory for temporary files during uploads.
-- `resDir`: The directory which contains the compiled resources and images.
-- `srcDir`: The directory which contains the html/js/css sources.
-- `tls`: See TLS options below.

 ###TLS options
 These paths are passed directly to [node's tls](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener) when `useTLS` is enabled.
 All files are required in PEM format.

-- `key`: Path to your private key.
+- `tlsKey`: Path to your private key.
-- `cert`: Path to your certificate.
+- `tlsCert`: Path to your certificate.
-- `ca`: An optional array of paths to your intermediate (CA) certificates.
+- `tlsCA`: An optional array of paths to your intermediate (CA) certificates.

 ##Supported Browsers
 - Firefox (last 2 versions)